-- You can use brass tacks ("brads") instead of glue to attach the head, tail and legs if you want them to be moveable.
+- You can use brass fasteners ("brads") instead of glue to attach the head, tail and legs if you want them to be moveable.

 - Print out the template of choice.